giftos1/programming-guide/Software-Setup.md

 This is done using the *Terminal* on your Mac.
 If you haven't used the terminal much, you should try and get used to it as it is a very useful and common developer tool.
 The instructions here are for using commands you type in at the terminal.
 *Please note* that some of these commands, like the first one, are long lines that should be copied and pasted in one go, even though the page here might show them word-wrapped.
-For installation methods other than using brew and pip, see the instructions on appropriate websites.
+For installation methods other than using brew, see the instructions on appropriate websites.

 ## Homebrew: